uaf-arctic-eco-modeling/dvm-dos-tem/scripts/tests/doctests/doctests_Sensitivity.md

  - the parameters and PFTs under analysis,
  - the sampling scheme, and
  - the bounds.

+> NOTE: The paths given here for site, seed path and work dir assume that you
+> are working inside the docker containers for the project.

 If the working directory is not passed to the `Sensitivity` constructor, then there is no directory set.